rukh-debug/rukh-debug/README.md

 ### Hello there 👋

 I am a backend dev actively developing webs and also a learner who is passively learning different field of tech.
-I am willing to switch into numerous roles (DevSecOps, Security Researcher, Android Developer) when the time is appropriate.
+I am willing to switch into numerous roles (DevSecOps, Security Researcher, Sys Developer) when the time is appropriate.

 **Current Status:**

-- 🥷 DevOps trainee @ InnovateTech.
+- 🥷 DevOps/WebDev @ Dharahara Tech.
-- 📖 Learning **Android app development** with **Flutter** along with **andorid app security testing**.
+- 📖 Learning **Rust** with and also picking up **gtk-rs** while doing so.

 **Github Stats:**